selimslab/selimslab.github.io/trivia.md

 ---
 layout: page
-title: favorites
+title: more about the author
 permalink: /trivia/
 ---

 ![](https://lh6.ggpht.com/LjmoRnUy7V8-2d4v6Jf-DP8oetaPzgzf-DwYIWlRUK8ArqLB0s2gGSxA72pt=s1200)

-Olive Trees, Vincent van Gogh
+<sub>Olive Trees, Vincent van Gogh</sub>

-What makes you feel alive ?
+What makes you feel alive?

-My beloved activities are to watch the sea, walk in the forest, camp in the mountain.
+For me, it is to watch the sea, walk in the forest, camp in the mountain.
+To speak, read, write, and code.
 To run, swim, and cycle.

-To speak, read, write, and code.
+here are my favorites. what are yours?

+**series**: Cosmos, Simpsons, Sherlock, Planet Earth

+**movies**: Léon, The Godfather, Modern Times, Back to the Future

 **literature**: 100 Years of Solitude, The Little Prince, The Lord of the Rings, The Stranger

-**movies**: Léon, The Godfather, Modern Times, Back to the Future

-**series**: Cosmos, Simpsons, Sherlock, Planet Earth

 **colors**: blue and white